 The MECP2 Consortium

-Our mission is to accelerate the discovery of a cure for Rett Syndrome, a disorder caused by mutations in the gene, MECP2.
-Despite significant progress, it is not yet possible to explain in molecular terms exactly how alterations in MECP2 causes Rett’s particular constellation of symptoms.
-There are still lessons to learn about how the MECP2 protein works in the brain and, in doing so, creating a platform of knowledge likely to prove important for drug development.
+Despite significant progress in identifying and understanding the MECP2 mutation, it is not yet possible to explain in molecular terms exactly how alterations in MECP2 causes Rett's particular constellation of symptoms.
+There are still lessons to learn about how the MECP2 protein works in the brain and, in doing so, create a platform of knowledge likely to prove important for drug development.

 Much of what has been learned about MECP2 and its function is due to the work of the MECP2 Consortium.